Shiriow/EOXOA/README.md

 TildeHat's Class Addition Mod: https://github.com/Tildehat/EON-Class-Addition-Mod

-Note: Some descriptions, mainly accuracy and evasion, use ‰ instead of % since that's how the game reads those values.
+Note: Some descriptions, mainly accuracy and evasion, use ‰ instead of % as that's how the game reads those values.
 Basically 100‰ = 10.0%

 ---